Frequently Asked Questions About the GRE® revised General Test

 - The Analytical Writing section measures your ability to sustain a well-focused, coherent discussion, articulate complex ideas clearly and effectively, support your ideas with relevant examples and examine claims and accompanying evidence.

-- How does the computer-based GRE revised General Test work?
+- How does the computer-delivered test work?

 The Verbal Reasoning and Quantitative Reasoning sections are section-level adaptive, meaning that the first section of the Verbal Reasoning and Quantitative Reasoning measures spans a range of difficulty levels, from easy to difficult.
 The first section is assembled such that, overall, the first section is of average difficulty.
 The difficulty level of the second section of each of the measures depends on your performance on the first section.
 For example, if for the Quantitative Reasoning measure you do very well on the first section, the second section of the Quantitative Reasoning measure will be at a higher level of difficulty.
 The scoring for the Quantitative Reasoning measure takes into consideration the total number of questions answered correctly across the two sections, as well as the difficulty level of the section (similar process for the Verbal Reasoning measure).

 - What level of math content is included in the test?

 The GRE revised General Test uses the foundations of high school math to test quantitative reasoning.
 The test material measures your ability to understand basic concepts of arithmetic, algebra, geometry and data analysis; to reason quantitatively; and to solve problems in a quantitative setting.

 - How does the Analytical Writing section differ from the Writing section of the TOEFL iBT® Test?